-Planning a trip to Oslo anytime soon?
+Are you planning a trip to Oslo anytime soon?
 Before you do so, take a look at our Insider’s Guide.
-Luxurylaunches together with The Thief, Oslo (a member of Preferred Hotels & Resorts Legend Collection) has put together a list of things to do when visiting the city.
-But first, a little bit about the city you’re visiting.
+Luxurylaunches with The Thief, Oslo (a member of Preferred Hotels & Resorts Legend Collection) has put together a list of things to do when visiting the city.
+But first, a bit of the city you’re seeing.

-Oslo is Norway’s biggest city and is spectacularly located at the head of a 60-mile-long Fjord.
-Three words tends to describe it best – nature, culture, and architecture.
-Nowhere will you find a city that is so green and covered with many parks and surrounding countryside; which obviously means plenty of opportunities for winter sports, swimming, climbing, diving, horseback riding etc. It’s rich in culture too with a rich blend of the country’s Scandinavian roots and its contemporary values.
-You will find many world class museums depicting its history as well as many architectural wonder pieces such as the city’s striking opera house and its skyscraper-studded district- Barcode.
-Add to that some great restaurants, cozy cafes, and pubs, make Oslo a fun place to begin your Norwegian adventure.
+Three words describe it best – nature, culture, and architecture.
+Oslo is Norway’s biggest city and is spectacularly located at the head of a 60-mile-long fjord.
+Nowhere will you find a city that is so green and covered with many parks and surrounding countryside, which means plenty of opportunities for winter sports, swimming, climbing, diving, horseback riding, etc. It’s rich in culture, too, with a rich blend of the country’s Scandinavian roots and its contemporary values.
+You will find many world-class museums depicting its history as well as many architectural wonder pieces such as the city’s striking opera house and its skyscraper-studded district- Barcode.
+Add some great restaurants, cozy cafes, and pubs, making Oslo a fun place to begin your Norwegian adventure.

 Must try dish:

-Oslo has exploded with great new restaurants and an amazing foodie scene.
+Oslo has exploded with great new restaurants and a fantastic foodie scene.
 However, we prefer to keep it simple with a juicy burger on The Thief’s very own rooftop – Thief Roof Foodbar.
 Enjoy spectacular views of the Oslo Fjord while sipping on a frozen cocktail and eating a classic Thief burger.

 Go hiking by Holmenkollen Ski Jump.
-From there you can see all of Oslo’s amazing scenery.
+From there, you can see all of Oslo’s fantastic scenery.
 One of Oslo’s key attractions is also located up here – Holmenkollen Ski Museum.

-We highly recommend a walk along the river “Akerselva”.
-On the way you can find amazing flea markets, cool street art, many romantic spots, and beautiful scenery.
-This is a great activity for a bright sunny day.
+We highly recommend a walk along the river “Akerselva.”
+On the way, you can find great flea markets, cool street art, many romantic spots, and beautiful scenery.
+This is an excellent activity for a bright sunny day.

 Best restaurant for celebrations:

-Astrup Fearnley Museum of Contemporary Art is definitely worth a visit.
-The museum showcases a permanent collection and also includes rotating exhibitions with internationally renowned artists.
+Astrup Fearnley Museum of Contemporary Art is worth a visit.
+The museum showcases a permanent collection and includes rotating exhibitions with internationally renowned artists.

 Best cultural secret: